-- .
-RD is a core subsidiary of the Danske Bank group, and closely integrated into it, with a consistent strategy and risk management principles.
-The parent also provides a first loss guarantee for mortgages originated through its own network. - · A solid position as Denmark's second largest mortgage lender, displaying a low cost of risk in a mature but still expanding market historically characterised by low credit losses throughout the business cycle.
-RD has a 27.1% domestic mortgage market share as of 1H19. - RD is dependent on wholesale funding; however, Denmark's covered bond market is well-established and liquid, with a broad range of domestic and international investors.
-These include other Danish financial institutions, insurance companies and pension funds. - · Reassuring profitability and prudential capital metrics.
+- RD is a core subsidiary of the Danske Bank group, and closely integrated into it, with a consistent strategy and risk management principles.
+The parent also provides a first loss guarantee for mortgages originated through its own network. - A solid market position as the second largest mortgage lender in Denmark, displaying a low cost of risk in a mature but still expanding market historically characterised by low credit losses throughout the business cycle.
+RD has a 28% market share across all market segments, and also a 28% share of loans to homeowners. - Although RD is dependent on wholesale funding, the Danish covered bond market is well-established and liquid, with a broad range of domestic and international investors.
+These include other Danish financial institutions, insurance companies and pension funds. - Reassuring profitability and prudential capital metrics.
 Profitability has been improving in recent years, supported by higher margins, cost reductions and low impairments.
-RD seeks to upstream excess capital to its parent, however, maintains prudential capital ratios comfortably in excess of requirements.
+RD seeks to upstream excess capital to its parent; however, it maintains prudential capital ratios comfortably in excess of requirements.